 Part C Coverage (Advantage Plans):

 Advantage Plans (like an HMO or PPO) are a way to get coverage through Medicare-approved private companies.
 These plans typically will include Part A, Part B, and usually similar coverage like prescription drugs (Part D).
 You will usually pay a monthly premium (in addition to your Part B premium) and a copayment or coinsurance amount for covered services.
 Costs, extra coverage, and rules vary by plan.
 If you choose not to join an Advantage Plan, in most cases, you will get your Medicare health coverage through Original Medicare.
+It is unfortunately not like many other countries where citizens would be able to pick up their medication or prescription drugs online via a website similar to Instamed for citizens residing in the Netherlands as just one example of other drug suppliers around the world.

 Part D Coverage (Prescription Drug Coverage):